 When you’re exploring a new place, opt for a mode of transportation that is more green than a cab or your vehicle.
 This might mean renting a bicycle or scooter, walking, or taking public transport.

 By avoiding going by car, you can reduce your carbon footprint.
 And there are other benefits to walking, cycling, and public transport, too!
 These alternative methods for getting around will help save on your travel budget and create an opportunity to spend more time outside and be active.

 Taking public transport can also be a fun experience because it can provide a new perspective of a place.
 You’re exposed to local life when riding the subway or bus.

 See Related: Most Beautiful Destinations in the World

 Treat wildlife and animals with respect

-Getting up close and personal with wildlife is often a highlight for tourists when they go abroad.
+Getting up close and personal with wildlife is often a highlight for tourists abroad.
 This is why activities like visiting an elephant sanctuary, swimming with dolphins, and going on a safari are so popular.

 This is because animals, especially wild ones, aren’t naturally interested in having contact with humans.
-Any time a wild animal has contact with you, it’s because that animal has been specifically trained to do that.
+Any time a wild animal has contact with you, it’s because it has been specifically trained to do that.